viviana2419/Dev.To-blog-series-/blog2.md

 * [MS Doc: Graph Education API overview](https://docs.microsoft.com/en-us/graph/education-concept-overview)

 ## Summary
 Good job in reading so far!
 In this post, we learned what can you do with the Microsoft Graph user resource, how to access user data through Microsoft Graph in different ways, and how to use Graph solve problems in the realm of education.
 How's it going with you?
-Please comment below!
-Our next blog will talk about how to connect Microsoft Graph with Power Apps.
+Please **comment below**!
+Our next blog will talk about **how to connect Microsoft Graph with Power Apps**.
 Stay tuned!
 ![image](https://user-images.githubusercontent.com/49314681/168434029-37979fd2-dc55-4c32-ba53-eb42fae7232d.png)